revitalk/mmp460/wordpress/_posts/2017-10-04-bootstrap.md

 3. In header.php: add the class 'container' to the #page div.

 4. **Configuring the menu**
+To configure the navigation bar, we will implement a [WordPress walker class](https://codex.wordpress.org/Class_Reference/Walker) created by William Patton.
   - Add walker file to theme.
 Download or copy [class-wp-bootstrap-navwalker.php](https://github.com/wp-bootstrap/wp-bootstrap-navwalker/blob/v4/class-wp-bootstrap-navwalker.php) to your theme directory.
   - Register the walker in functions.php: add the following lines at the end of functions.php: